Al-Mansur: Background and early life

 The Umayyads held the government which had been given to them with a firm hand, protecting, preserving and guarding the gift granted them by God.
 But then their power passed to their effeminate sons, whose only ambition was the satisfaction of their desires and who chased after pleasures forbidden by Almighty God...Then God stripped them of their power, covered them with shame and deprived them of their worldly goods.

 Mansur's first wife was a Yemeni woman from a royal family; his second was a descendant of a hero of the early Muslim conquests; his third was an Iranian servant.
-He also had a minimum of three concubines: an Arab, a Byzantine, nicknamed the “restless butterfly," and a Kurd.
+He also had a minimum of three concubines: an Arab, a Byzantine, nicknamed the "restless butterfly," and a Kurd.

 Caliphate

+Accession to the caliphate

-Al-Saffah died after a short five-year reign and al-Mansur took on the responsibility of establishing the Abbasid caliphate by holding on to power for nearly 22 years, from Dhu al-Hijjah 136 AH until Dhu al-Hijjah 158 AH (754 – 775).
-Al-Mansur was proclaimed Caliph on his way to Mecca in the year 753 (136 AH) and was inaugurated the following year.
-Abu Ja'far Abdallah ibn Muhammad took the name al-Mansur ("the victorious") and agreed to make his nephew Isa ibn Musa his successor to the Abbasid caliphate.
-This agreement was supposed to resolve rivalries in the Abbasid family, but al-Mansur's right to accession was particularly challenged by his uncle Abdullah ibn Ali.
+Al-Saffah died after a short five-year reign and al-Mansur took on the responsibility of establishing the Abbasid caliphate by holding on to power for nearly 22 years, from AD 754 until AD 775 (Dhu al-Hijjah AH 136 – Dhu al-Hijjah 158).
+Al-Mansur was proclaimed Caliph on his way to Mecca in 753 (136 AH) and was inaugurated the following year.
+Abu Ja'far Abdallah ibn Muhammad took the name al-Mansur ("the victorious") (Note: According to Marshall Hodgson, the name al-Mansur, like that of his predecessor al-Saffah, had "eschatological overtones, […] implying that the caliph was singled out for divine help in his victories."
+Al-Mansur made it customary among his descendants to take such "exalted surnames" by naming his son al-Mahdi, which is what the Shi'ites called the figure they expected to appear one day and restore Islamic justice.) and agreed to make his nephew Isa ibn Musa his successor to the Abbasid caliphate.
+This agreement was supposed to resolve rivalries in the Abbasid family, but al-Mansur's right to accession was challenged by his uncle Abd Allah ibn Ali.
 Once in power as caliph, al-Mansur had his uncle imprisoned in 754 and killed in 764.